This section offers a list of valuable learning resources for First Nations, Métis and Inuit students, including:

 - Resources & support from institutions

-Some Aboriginal institutes also provide secondary school programming, continuing education, literacy and basic skills training.
-Aboriginal institutes may also offer Native Language education programs.
+Some Indigenous institutes also provide secondary school programming, continuing education, literacy and basic skills training.
+Indigenous institutes may also offer Native Language education programs.

 - Anishinabek Education Institute